What is the Difference Between a Job and Career? (Career vs Job)

 Wrapping Up | Job Vs. Career

 Many people are happy/satisfied with their jobs, which is great!
-If that’s you and it makes you happy – keep on keepin on!
+If that’s you and it makes you happy - keep on keepin' on!

 However, we recommend finding a career you are passionate about and can work towards for the rest of your life.
-Plan your next job search with a sense of purpose, knowing that you’re on the way to a fulfilling future.
+Plan your next job search with a sense of purpose, knowing you’re on the way to a fulfilling future.

 If you have any questions about the differences between the two or your career in general – please feel free to reach out to us.
 Best of luck in your job (or career)!